baltazarparra/local-llm/README.md

 ## What You Can Do

-This project gives you four ways to work with AI models.
-Chat interactively with a beautiful terminal interface, run quick text generation without opening a chat session, use a simple command-line interface, or start an HTTP server so other programs can access the model.
+Chat interactively with AI using a beautiful, feature-rich terminal interface.
+Ego Proxy provides a modern chat experience with markdown rendering, syntax highlighting, streaming responses, and conversation history.

 ## What You Need